top of page

 How to Register:

-To receive the detailed schedule and register for the new courses beginning on January 11, 2026, please fill out our registration form below.
+To receive the detailed schedule and register for our new courses (which began on January 11, 2026), please fill out the form below.
+Note that members are welcome to register throughout the term.

 Why the name Lehrhaus?